theblockchainhub/CFD03-Master-Branch/PropertyBlock-network/README.md

 Pratik Patil
 Sandip Prashar

-> This is a project for CFDev 03 at The Blockchain Hub, at York University Lassdone Professional Development, Lassonde School of Engineering.
+> This is a project for CFDev 03 at The Blockchain Hub, at York University Lassonde Professional Development, Lassonde School of Engineering.
 > Digital Property Network is a platform for users to digital exchange the property ownership over a hyperledger smart contract network.
 > This Defines a business network where house sellers can list their properties for sale.